 “If you really look at what it takes to get a client consistent in exercise for 60 years, it’s not that complicated, the success is built on the back of a great relationship between the coach and client.” adds, James.

 The only way a coach can develop this skill is through practice over time.
 James urges coaches to get out in the world and start working with clients.
 “We have made fitness coaching way too complex, coaches just need to master the fundamentals and focus on building relationships with their clients”.

 Great fitness coaches are masters of the fundamentals.
 While there is a time and place to use new and exciting methodologies, the fundamentals never lose their efficacy.
-Learn the fundamentals of fitness coaching in The Free 7-Day OPEX Coaching Course.
+Learn the fundamentals of fitness coaching with our free Coach’s Toolkit.